IdkDwij/Termithon/README.md

 ### What happened to PyPrompt Development Kit?

 Just get the source code from here and use the stable release that includes pyinstaller and auto py to exe (requires python + required modules) to compile your own version!
+Make sure to download the speedtest.py file in this repo to compile with Pyinstaller.

 ## Features: